George Hunt (artist): Legacy

-In 2005, Hunt's 1997 painting "America Cares/the Little Rock Nine" was selected for a set of U.S. Postal Service stamps commemorating milestones in the Civil Rights Movement.
+In 2005, Hunt's 1997 painting "America Cares/the Little Rock Nine" was selected as part of a set of U.S. Postal Service stamps commemorating milestones in the Civil Rights Movement.
 The image depicts the nine students who became the first African Americans to attend Central High School in Little Rock, Arkansas in 1957 after the Supreme Court declared segregated schools unconstitutional in Brown v.
 Board of Education.
 The painting was originally commissioned for the interpretive center at the Little Rock Central High School National Historic Site.
 Then President Clinton and his first lady asked to hang it in the White House while the interpretation Center was under construction; it remained in the White House for five years until its permanent installation back in Little Rock.
 The painting in the case as it hangs on the wall is 54.5" tall by 66" wide.

 Works of art

 Best known works beyond blues musician portraits and many posters for Blues festivals and the Memphis in May Beale Street Music Festival.